The Kitchen's top 10 pickleball paddles on the market right now

 4. Proton Project Peacock

-Proton developed a 100% foam core in its latest paddle, giving it a much softer and more responsive feel without sacrificing top-end power.
+Proton developed a 100% foam core in its latest paddle, giving it a softer and more responsive feel without sacrificing top-end power.
 It also features the same gritty carbon fiber surface that made the Project Flamingo (keep scrolling) a popular choice for many players in 2025, so it's easy to add a lot of shape on all kinds of shots.
-Proton says third-party testing has also shown that the foam core is more resistant to breakdown over time than traditional honeycomb cores and other similar paddles, so this paddle should play consistently throughout its lifespan (because it was just released, it's still too early to say for sure).
+Proton says third-party testing has also shown that the foam core is more resistant to breakdown over time than traditional honeycomb cores and other similar paddles, so this paddle will play consistently throughout its lifespan.

 Find our full review of the Proton Project Peacock here.